Yews to Eucalypts

 John Henry Moss & Annie Mary Mitchell – South Africa

-John’s older brother by seven years, Alfred John Moss, known as Alf would move to South Africa as a young man.
-John must have thought quite a bit of Alf as he not only followed him to South Africa but named his first son after him.
+John’s older brother by seven years was Alfred John Moss, known as Alf.
+He would move to South Africa as a young man.
+John must have thought highly of Alf.
+He not only followed him to South Africa but also named his first son after him.
 John married Annie Mary Mitchell and they had two of their three children there.
-Their first child Doris was born in 1898 when he was 23 with Alfred following a few years later in 1902 when he was 27.
+Their first child Doris was born in 1898 when he was 23.
+Alfred was born a few years later in 1902 when he was 27.
 On the 5th August 1903, John Moss Snr died aged 60 in Melbourne.
-In late 1905 John (31) and his older brother Alfred along with John’s two children and heavily pregnant wife boarded the almost new SS Miltiades at Cape Town.
+In late 1905, John was 31.
+He and his older brother Alfred boarded the almost new SS Miltiades at Cape Town.
+They traveled with John’s two children and his heavily pregnant wife.
 The SS Miltiades was a fast, single funnel steamship, not long from the dockyards in Scotland where she’d been built.
-The family arrived in Melbourne on the 18th of December 1905 with an extra set of hands as Annie Mary (29) had given birth to their last child Thomas Bernard Miltiades Moss aboard the ship.
+The family arrived in Melbourne on the 18th of December 1905.
+They had an extra set of hands.
+Annie Mary (29) gave birth to their last child, Thomas Bernard Miltiades Moss, aboard the ship.
 The shipping records reported them as English which wasn’t quite right as John was a native of Australia.
-I was often told this story as a child of “Uncle Tom, who’d been born on a ship, with he himself joking along with his brother that he was neither from here nor there,” and it was always a good story.
-The Captain ( T. F. Spalding) of the SS Miltiades had given Tom’s mother a silver cup to commemorate his birth aboard the ship.
+I often heard this story when I was a child.
+It was about “Uncle Tom, who’d been born on a ship.”
+He would joke with his brother that he was neither from here nor there.
+It was always a good story.
+The Captain (T. F. Spalding) of the SS Miltiades had given Tom’s mother a silver cup to commemorate his birth aboard the ship.

 ss miltiades single funnel

-John, his older brother Alfred, Annie Mary, and the three children would not stay in Melbourne and were only there for a short time, perhaps as visitors to see out their late fathers’ affairs with their siblings and were back in South Africa by 1906.
+John, his older brother Alfred, Annie Mary, and the three children would not stay in Melbourne.
+They were only there for a short time, perhaps as visitors.
+They came to see out their late fathers’ affairs with their siblings.
+By 1906, they were back in South Africa.
 The marriage of John and Annie Mary faltered at some point.
-The divorce was recorded (National Archives of South Africa) as Illiquid Case Divorce.
+The divorce was recorded (National Archives of South Africa) as Liquid Case Divorce.
 Annie Mary Moss (born Mitchell) versus John Henry Moss.
 As I understood it the children stayed with their mother Annie Mary and John went off on his own.
-They must have maintained contact because some years later John returned to Australia with his new family and he would take Tom with him reportedly at Annie Mary’s request whilst the other two children remained in South Africa with their mother.
+They must have maintained contact.
+Some years later, John returned to Australia with his new family.
+He would take Tom with him reportedly at Annie Mary’s request.
+Meanwhile, the other two children remained in South Africa with their mother.

 Mary Alice Mohan, Ireland to South Africa to Australia.

-Mary Alice Mohan was born on the 1st of July 1872 in the ancient town of Drogheda in County Louth to James Mohan and Bridget Duffy.
+Mary Alice Mohan was born on the 1st of July 1872 in the ancient town of Drogheda in County Louth.
+Her parents were James Mohan and Bridget Duffy.
 (My grandfather (Joseph Patrick Moss) used to pronounce it to us as ‘dro-ch-hu-da’ with an emphasis on the ‘hu,’ so I think that’s how his mother would have pronounced it to him.)

 Drogheda at the time Mary’s was born was a Catholic town in what was still British controlled territory.
-Mary was born and lived her younger years in an Ireland that was hotly agitating if not for complete separation from England at any cost, then certainly for Home Rule.
-At various times I have found Mary recorded (and she did this herself also) as Mary or Mary Alice or Alice.
-Interestingly now I recall that we always referred to her as a family the same way my grandfather did was that her name was “Mary Alice”.
+Mary was born and lived her younger years in Ireland.
+During her early life, Ireland was hotly agitating for political change.
+The push was strong, whether for total separation from England at any cost or certainly for Home Rule.
+I have found Mary recorded in various ways.
+She did this herself as well.
+Sometimes she was listed as Mary, Mary Alice, or Alice.
+Interestingly now I recall that we always referred to her as a family the same way my grandfather did.
+Which was she was always referred to as “Mary Alice”.

-I’ve been able to establish through records that my branch of the Mohan’s were fiercely patriotic, proudly spoke both Irish and English, could read and write and supported each other through the good and the hard times.
-My great-grandmother had implored my grandmother (her daughter in law) to keep the family to the Catholic faith that she had so earnestly raised her children in.
-What I have learned through my research is probably not so much a devout adherence to religion but devout adherence to a set of values that guided how a family should be kept together no matter what.
+My research shows that my branch of the Mohan’s were fiercely patriotic.
+They proudly spoke both Irish and English.
+They could read and write.
+They supported each other through the good and the hard times.
+My great-grandmother begged my grandmother, her daughter-in-law, to keep the family in the Catholic faith.
+She had earnestly raised her children in this faith.
+What I have learned through my research is probably not devout adherence to religion.
+Instead, it is adherence to a set of values.
+These values guided how a family should be kept together no matter what.
 Maybe that is what she meant?
-I know that one of the last things my grandfather told me before he died was and I quote “keep the family together, family is the most important thing.”
-I have endeavoured to do that throughout my life and is indeed a tenet I have repeated to my own family.
+I know that before he died, my grandfather told me one of the last things.
+He said, and I quote, “keep the family together, family is the most important thing.”
+I have endeavoured to do that throughout my life.
+I have repeated this tenet to my own family.
 I have come to believe now that this cultural rule came from our Mohan ancestors.

-On the 27th of July 1898 James Mohan, blacksmith, died at home in Coola Street having been acutely sick with pneumonia for five plus days.
+On the 27th of July 1898, James Mohan, a blacksmith, died at home in Coola Street.
+He had been acutely sick with pneumonia for over five days.
 He was forty-six years of age.
 His son Francis reported his death.
 To say that life changed significantly for the family would be no understatement.

-Far from being isolated in Drogheda.
-I believe it was more likely that Bridget (and the remaining at home family) did what most families who fell onto hard times did, they went and lived with other family members.
-In Bridget’s case I believe she took her four at home children and moved the twenty-eight miles south to Dublin city where her son James (25) was living with his wife Margaret O’Sullivan and their children at 58 Lower Gardiner Street, North Dock, Dublin North.
+Bridget was not isolated in Drogheda.
+I believe it was more likely that she did what families in hard times typically did.
+She, along with the remaining family at home, went and lived with other family members.
+In Bridget’s case, I believe she took her four children at home.
+She moved the twenty-eight miles south to Dublin city.
+Her son James, who was 25, lived there with his wife, Margaret O’Sullivan.
+Their children were at 58 Lower Gardiner Street, North Dock, Dublin North.
 His sister Mary Alice Mohan would be godmother to one of their children (her niece) Catherine Ethel Teresa Mohan (b.
 1898 – d.1900) who died aged one year following two days of convulsions.
-James and Margaret’s home would be full to the brim with their own remaining little family of Matthew, Michael, James, Patrick and Winifreda.
+James and Margaret’s home was bustling.
+It accommodated their own little family: Matthew, Michael, James, Patrick and Winifreda.
 I imagine James and Margaret gave Bridget as much support as they reasonably could.

-• The 1901 census revealed of Bridget and the children at 6.18 Lower Gardiner Street were:
+The 1901 census revealed Bridget and the children at 6.18 Lower Gardiner Street were:

 • Mohan Isabella Lr.
 Gardiner Street North Dock Dublin 17 F Drogheda Traveller – Boots, Roman Catholic Read and write Irish and English Daughter Not Married